cloudfoundry-incubator/bits-service-ci/docs/haproxy-setup.md

 # Updating the haproxy configuration
 In order to update the ha-proxy config follow these steps

-- edit the config file ```docs/haproxy.cfg``` and commit changes
+- edit the config file ```docs/haproxy.cfg```, commit and push changes
-- the changes will be picked up by the pipeline job [ha-proxy-config-sync](https://flintstone.ci.cf-app.com/teams/main/pipelines/ha-proxy-config-sync/jobs/update%20haproxy)  and deployed automatically
+- the changes will be picked up by the pipeline job [ha-proxy-config-sync](https://flintstone.ci.cf-app.com/teams/main/pipelines/ha-proxy-config-sync) and deployed automatically
 - Done.
 - If in doubt, verify the changes by logging in to the machine and review the config manually